etnperlong/android_device_xiaomi_leo/README.md

-Copyright 2018 - The Mokee Project
+Copyright 2018 - The DotOS Project

 Device configuration for Xiaomi Note Pro.
 =====================================